improvgroup/sharedcode/SharedCode.DependencyInjection/README.md

-# Shared Code
+# Shared Code Library for Dependency Injection

-A library of code shared for free use to help with common scenarios.
+A library of code shared for free use to help with common dependency injection scenarios.

-To use these, search NuGet for SharedCode.Core and SharedCode.Data
+To use this, search NuGet for SharedCode.DependencyInjection